What You Should Know About Deer Safety - Tommy's Automotive

 What You Should Know About Deer Safety

 car hit deerDeer collisions are a bigger concern than most drivers realize.
 According to recent insurance industry data, over 1.5 million deer-related crashes happen in the U.S. every year, causing thousands of injuries and millions of dollars in damages.
+In Pennsylvania alone, your chances of hitting a deer are 1 in 61!
 With deer populations thriving in both rural and suburban areas, it’s more important than ever to know how to reduce your risk.

 Whether you’re driving home from work, taking a weekend trip, or just running errands near wooded areas, these tips will help you stay safe on the road.